ClintH/ixfx/BUILDING.md

 ```

 In remote repo, it should be possible to consume the library:

 ```
-import {Geometry} from 'ixfx/lib/geometry';
+import { Geometry } from 'ixfx/lib/geometry';
 ```

-If you're working on [demos](https://github.com/ClintH/ixfx-demos), you can build & copy files, assuming `ixfx-demos` is cloned in the same parent folder as `ixfx`:
+If you're working on [demos](https://github.com/ClintH/ixfx-demos), you can
+build & copy files, assuming `ixfx-demos` is cloned in the same parent folder as
+`ixfx`:

 ```
 npm run demos
 ```

-Another suggestion is to symlink `ixfx-demos\ixfx` to `ixfx\dist` so the demos are always using the latest changes to the library.
+Another suggestion is to symlink `ixfx-demos\ixfx` to `ixfx\dist` so the demos
+are always using the latest changes to the library.

 ## Deploying